Tillerson raps China as 'predatory' rule breaker

 And he laid out a vision of an "Indo Pacific" order stretching from the US west coast to India that would be underpinned by the US and its allies, a move that could be seen in Beijing as an attempt at containment or as a challenge in a region that China sees as falling under its sphere of influence.

-Asked about Tilleron's highly critical comments, a senior State Department official said that "China is obviously an audience of the speech" and added that the US hopes "all countries of the Indo Pacific region will take to heart" Tillerson's message.
+Asked about Tillerson's highly critical comments, a senior State Department official said that "China is obviously an audience of the speech" and added that the US hopes "all countries of the Indo Pacific region will take to heart" Tillerson's message.

 That official stressed that Tillerson "did say that we obviously want constructive relations with China.
 The secretary is in regular contact with Chinese leadership.
 But we are not going to shrink or ignore China's challenges to the rules based order."